AbhijithKumble/nft/README.md

 # nft
-a full stack application to create NFT's and also change the ownership In the project directory, you can run:
+a full stack application to create NFT's and also transfer it.
+In the project directory, you can run:

 ### `npm start`